 Skip to main content

-Webhook subscriptions tell Champ to POST an event to a URL you control whenever a workflow run reaches a terminal state.
-Subscriptions are tenant-scoped — one subscription fires for every workflow run in your organization that matches the subscribed event.
+Webhook subscriptions tell Champ to POST an event to a URL you control whenever a workflow run reaches a terminal state or a case is closed or errors.
+Subscriptions are tenant-scoped — one subscription fires for every matching workflow run or case in your organization.
 There is no per-workflow filtering today; filter on workflow_id in your handler if you only care about specific workflows.

 Prerequisites